meinbaumm/al/README.md

 - `al close safari calendar books` – will close opened applications
 - `al web github facebook` – will open github and facebook websites in your default browser

-To any command (open, close, web) you can provide `showall` option.
-Then you will see all available apps or urls, specified in your config.
+For any command, there is a `list` subcommand to see list of available apps/urls in your config file.
+For example

-`al open showall` – will show all available apps to open.
+- `al web list` – will print all url names from your config file in ascending order.
+If you want to see not only url names, but urls too, use `--verbose` flag.